jbrannan565/PA9_SpaceInvaders/README.md

 ```

 ### Using This Repo
-To use the repo you will need to it from here, then create a new BLANK project from visual studio located in
+To use the repo you will need to clone it from here, then create a new BLANK project from visual studio located in
 the directory you cloned the repo into.
 Add a Main.cpp file, and start your project from their.

 You may need to add our source files to your project.
 To do so, open your project, click "Project" in the upper left-hand